Your Questions Answered (FAQ)

 No fault means that if you are injured in a car collision by a reckless driver, that driver is entitled to the same schedule of benefits as you.

-A no fault system also means that seriously injured individuals will potentially have a lifelong relationship with ICBC.
-Rather than having their case resolved with a fair settlement that allows the individual to decide what care they need and when, a no fault system requires the individual (or their family) to go back to ICBC week-after-week, month-after-month, year-after-year, providing evidence that ICBC will alone decide if it is sufficient to get their next treatment or wage loss benefit.
+A no fault system also means that seriously injured individuals will have a lifelong relationship with ICBC.
+Rather than having their case resolved with a fair settlement that allows the individual to decide what care they need and when No Fault requires the individual (or their family) to go back to ICBC week-after-week, month-after-month, year-after-year, seeking needed care or wage loss benefits that will often be insufficient.

-If the insurance adjuster refuses to pay for needed care or wage loss benefits for example, alleging you have a “pre-existing condition”, you are left with no meaningful recourse to challenge that decision through an independent judge or jury.
-Instead, you are obliged to appeal to the ICBC fairness commissioner, through the Civil Resolution Tribunal (“CRT”), or an ombudsman, all staffed and appointed by the government and ultimately making decisions about the conduct of the government they work for.
+If the insurance adjuster refuses to pay for needed care or wage loss benefits — for example, by alleging you had a “pre-existing condition” — you are left with no meaningful recourse to challenge that decision through an independent court.

 No fault schemes result in less damages being paid to those injured on our roads.
-For example, no damages are paid for pain and suffering and loss of enjoyment of life.
-With no fault, individuals don’t receive damages paid once as a lump sum so they can move on with their lives.
+No damages are paid for pain and suffering.
+Wage loss benefits are limited and will not cover your actual loss.Your care costs are covered only to the extent that your care providers are prepared to accept ICBC’s rates.
+With No Fault, individuals don’t receive damages paid once as a lump sum so they can move on with their lives.
 Instead, compensation is rationed at the control and direction of an ICBC adjuster.

 For the purpose of compensating for injuries, “no fault” insurance ignores who causes a collision and treats “fault” as irrelevant.
 If there is a collision involving a vehicle causing injury, ICBC, as the insurance monopoly in British Columbia, has total control over everything including if, when, how much, and for how long an injured party gets coverage for their treatment and benefits.